 When to consider a herniated disc operation

-A herniated disc operation is usually reserved for those who have exhausted all other nonsurgical treatment options and continue to experience significant neck pain, back pain or other related symptoms.
-Even still, surgical treatment can be considered elective, and it is up to the patient to balance his or her discomfort with the limitations and potential risks associated with open spine surgery.
-There are also safe and effective alternatives to open spine surgery, such as the minimally invasive spine procedures offered at Laser Spine Institute.
-For qualified individuals, pain relief from a herniated disc can be accomplished in an outpatient procedure.
+A herniated disc operation is usually reserved for those who have exhausted other nonsurgical treatments and continue to experience significant neck pain, back pain or other related symptoms.
+Even still, surgical treatment is typically considered elective, and it is up to the patient to balance his or her discomfort with the limitations and potential risks associated with open spine surgery.
+There are also safer and effective alternatives to traditional open spine surgery, such as the minimally invasive spine surgery provided at Laser Spine Institute.^ Our team is always available to answer any questions you have — contact us today if you’d like to learn more.

 What is a herniated disc?

 A herniated disc is a condition that develops in the spinal column.
-In the spine, adjacent vertebrae are cushioned and separated by thick, spongy pads that are known as the intervertebral discs (discs between vertebrae).
-Each disc is made of a gel-like inner disc material (the nucleus pulposus) and a thick outer wall (the annulus fibrosus).
-When a tear develops in the annulus fibrosus and the nucleus pulposus seeps into the spinal canal, it is said that the patient has a herniated disc (or ruptured disc).
+In the spine, adjacent vertebrae are cushioned and separated by the spinal discs.
+Each disc is made of a gel-like inner disc material and a thick outer wall.
+When a tear develops in the outer layer and inner material is pushed into the spinal canal, it is diagnosed as a herniated disc.

 This condition can cause painful symptoms to develop if: